CCMatson/pokeapi-react-practice/README.md

 * Add ability for user to "catch" and release" pokemon

-#### Attributions
+## Attributions
-<a href="https://www.flaticon.com/free-icons/pokemon" title="pokemon icons">Pokemon icons created by Those Icons - Flaticon</a>
-<a href="https://www.flaticon.com/free-icons/pokemon" title="pokemon icons">Pokemon icons created by Those Icons - Flaticon</a>
-<a href="https://www.flaticon.com/free-icons/pokemon" title="pokemon icons">Pokemon icons created by Roundicons Freebies - Flaticon</a>

 #### PokeApi was created by Paul Hallett and other PokéAPI contributors around the world.
 Pokémon and Pokémon character names are trademarks of Nintendo.

+<a href="https://www.flaticon.com/free-icons/pokemon" title="pokemon icons">Pokemon icons created by Those Icons - Flaticon</a>